hazellobo/Leetcode-Problems/Trees/0226-Invert-Binary-Tree/README.md

 # [226.
 Invert Binary Tree](https://leetcode.com/problems/invert-binary-tree/description/)

-This repository contains a solution to the problem of inverting a binary tree.
-The solution is implemented in Python, with the main functionality located in the `invert_tree.py` file.

 ## Problem Statement

 Given the root of a binary tree, invert the tree, and return its root.